-Printing from a Macitosh® Using the Simple Network Configuration capabilities of Mac OS® X (Mac OS® X 10.2.4 - 10.3 or greater)
+Printing from a Macintosh® Using the Simple Network Configuration capabilities of Mac OS® X.

 The Simple Network Configuration capabilities of Mac OS® X lets you create an instant network of computers and smart devices by connecting them to each other.
 The smart devices automatically configure themselves to be compatible with your network.